NewSigma/Physica/README.md

 Physica is a high-performance and scalable C++ template library, dedicated to providing a rapid iteration platform for new algorithms.
 It provides the following two main features:

 - Differentiable linear algebra library that leverages SIMD and GPU acceleration
-- Domain specific composable module for computational physics
+- Domain specific composable modules for computational physics

 Physica is also an open source platform that maintains scientific code written in Physica and related data.
 We expect Physica, as a platform and not just a software, to promote the development of open science.
 The open source community continuously ensures that the results remain readable, reproducible and reliable.